These Are Special Times: Rest of the world

-Dion promoted the album in the United States with a television special which aired on CBS on 25 November 1998.
-It included two musical guests: Andrea Bocelli on "The Prayer" and Rosie O'Donnell on "Do You Hear What I Hear?".
-Dion also performed album tracks ("O Holy Night", "These Are the Special Times"), her number-one hits ("The Power of Love", "Because You Loved Me", "My Heart Will Go On"), as well as favorites ("Let's Talk About Love", "The First Time Ever I Saw Your Face").
-These Are Special Times was a television ratings champion, ranking number-one for the night and drawing an audience of more than sixteen million viewers.
-The show was nominated for two Emmy Awards.
-Celine Dion and Andrea Bocelli also performed "The Prayer" at the 41st Grammy Awards on 24 February 1999 and at the 71st Academy Awards on 21 March 1999.

 Singles

-"I'm Your Angel" was released as the first single from the album.
-It became Dion's fourth number-one on the US Billboard Hot 100, topping the chart for six consecutive weeks.
-On 9 December 1998, it was certified platinum by the RIAA for shipments of one million copies in the United States.
-The song was also successful in Europe, peaking at number three in the United Kingdom.
+"I'm Your Angel" was released as the album's lead single and became Dion's fourth number‑one on the US Billboard Hot 100.
+It topped the chart for six consecutive weeks.
+On 9 December 1998, the single was certified platinum by the RIAA for shipments of one million copies in the United States.
+It also charted strongly internationally, reaching number three in the United Kingdom.

-In March 1999, "The Prayer" (duet with Andrea Bocelli) was sent to adult contemporary radio stations in the United States and peaked at number twenty-two on Hot Adult Contemporary Tracks.
-In February 2008, Dion recorded a live version of this song in a duet with Josh Groban.
-Thanks to the digital sales, the track entered the Billboard Hot 100 at number seventy.
+In March 1999, "The Prayer" was sent to US adult contemporary radio stations, where it peaked at number twenty‑two on the Hot Adult Contemporary Tracks chart.
+Dion later recorded a live duet version with Josh Groban for her 2008 CBS special Celine Dion: That's Just the Woman in Me.
+Thanks to digital sales, the track entered the Billboard Hot 100 at number seventy.

 Accolades

-These Are Special Times received the 1999 Japan Gold Disc Award for International Pop Album of the Year.
-At the 56th Golden Globe Awards, "The Prayer" won the award for Best Original Song.
-"I'm Your Angel" and "The Prayer" were nominated for the Grammy Award for Best Pop Collaboration with Vocals at the 41st and 42nd Grammy Awards, respectively.
-"The Prayer" was also nominated for the Academy Award for Best Original Song at the 71st Academy Awards.
-In 2017, 24/7 Wall St. Named These Are Special Times as the 8th best Holiday Album of all time.
+These Are Special Times received several awards and industry recognitions.
+In 1999, it was honored with the Japan Gold Disc Award for International Pop Album of the Year.
+At the 56th Golden Globe Awards, Dion and Andrea Bocelli's duet "The Prayer" won the award for Best Original Song.

+Both "I'm Your Angel" and "The Prayer" were nominated for Best Pop Collaboration with Vocals at the 41st and 42nd Grammy Awards, respectively.
+"The Prayer" also received a nomination for the Academy Award for Best Original Song at the 71st Academy Awards.

+In 2017, 24/7 Wall St. ranked These Are Special Times as the eighth greatest holiday album of all time, noting its lasting popularity and cultural presence.